 Grilling filets is simple with these easy step-by-step photo instructions.
 But you can get equally excellent results inside with a brief pan sear and finishing in the oven.

-👨🍳How to Grill Filet Mignon
+👨🍳How to Grill Filet Mignon—Step-by-Step Photo Instructions

 ⏰How long to grill filet mignon

-A 1-inch thick filet mignon takes about 12 minutes on a 450° grill to reach 140°-145° internal temperature, which is medium with a little pink but firm.
+A 1-inch thick filet mignon takes about 10-11 minutes on a 450° grill to reach Medium-Rare (130°-135°), which is a warm red center.

 - Rare—cold red center(120°-125°) about 6-8 minutes total grill time.
 Please see the caution below.

-- Medium-Rare—warm red center(130°-135°) about 10-11 minutes total grill time.
+- Medium rare—warm red center(130°-135°) about 10-11 minutes total grill time.

 - Medium—pink and firm (140°-145°) about 12-14 minutes total grill time.

-- Medium-Well—minimal pink(150°-155°) about 14-16 minutes total grill time.
+- Medium well—minimal pink(150°-155°) about 14-16 minutes total grill time.

-- Well-Done—firm and brown(160°+ ) about 16 or more minutes total grill time.
+- Well done—firm and brown(160°+ ) about 16 or more minutes total grill time.
+Not recommended.

 NEVER COOK BY TIME ALONE.
 Use a meat thermometer.
 Cook to the internal temperature you want, allowing for a 2°-4° temperature rise after removal from the grill.

-WARNING FOR RARE DONENESS: It is hard to get the temperature you want to have a rare filet, so watch carefully and remove it early if unsure.
+WARNING FOR RARE STEAKS: It is hard to get the temperature you want to have a rare filet, so watch carefully and remove it early if unsure.
 You can always cook it a bit more later.

-- The timing of the seasoning is essential.
+The timing of the seasoning is essential.
 Do not put salt on the meat for more than a few minutes before cooking unless you do it for 60 minutes or more.
 Between those times, it will pull water out of the meat fibers and not allow enough time to reabsorb back into them.

-- Try to not skip the rest to room temperature before cooking, or the cooking time goes way up, and the outside will be overcooked before you reach the temperature you want.
+- Try not to skip the rest to room temperature before cooking, or the cooking time goes way up, and the outside will be overcooked before you reach the temperature you want.
 This is very important as the thickness increases.

 - Filets should be cooked with medium-high heat —a surface temperature of about 450° with direct heat.